-Uses For Giazo
+Uses for Giazo

 Balsalazide is used to treat an inflammatory bowel disease called ulcerative colitis.
-Balsalazide capsules are used to treat active ulcerative colitis in patients 5 years of age and older.
+Balsalazide capsules are used to treat mild to moderately active ulcerative colitis in patients 5 years of age and older.
 Balsalazide tablets are used to treat mild to moderately active ulcerative colitis in male patients 18 years of age and older.

 This medicine is available only with your doctor's prescription.

-Before Using Giazo
+Before using Giazo

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: